ariel-ortiz/202211-tc3048.1/WebAssembly/README.md

     pip install wasmer wasmer_compiler_cranelift

 **NOTE:** If in the previous section you had to use the `python3` command, then you should use `pip3` here as well.
-Also, you might need run these commands with admin privileges (for example, prepending `sudo` to the command).
+Also, you might need run this command with admin privileges (for example, prepending `sudo` to the command).

 ## How to Run